Vietnamese Fish Sauce Fried Chicken Wings (Gà Chiên Nước Mắm)

 Instructions

-1. Prepare chicken: Marinate chicken with garlic powder, salt, ground black pepper, and chicken bouillon powder for at least 30 minutes.
-Coat marinated chicken wings with cornstarch.
+2. Marinate chicken: Marinate chicken with garlic powder, salt, ground black pepper, and chicken bouillon powder for at least 30 minutes but the longer, the better.
+Coat marinated chicken wings with corn starch.
 Tap off excess.

 This post contains affiliate links which we are compensated for if a purchase is made.
 Using links costs you nothing and helps to support the ongoing creation of content.